Carillion: Actions against former Carillion directors

 In July 2023, the Insolvency Service announced that Khan and Adam had been disqualified from acting as company directors for 11 years and 12.5 years respectively.
 In October 2023, Howson was disqualified from being a director of a company for eight years.
 The Insolvency Service was also pursuing cases against other former Carillion directors, but a trial due to start on 16 October 2023 was cancelled after the Insolvency Service decided it was not in the public interest to pursue ex-chair Green, interim CEO Cochrane and non-executive directors Dougal, Horner and Powell.
 The Insolvency Service spent £11M pursuing director disqualifications against the eight former Carillion directors.

+In addition to the FCA and Insolvency Service actions, in 2026 the Financial Reporting Council fined Adam and Khan £222,019 and £60,228 respectively.
+They were also excluded from the Institute of Chartered Accountants in England and Wales for 15 and 10 years respectively.
+Concluding its investigation into the firm’s collapse, the FRC also imposed fines and bans on three other (unnamed) former Carillion senior accountants who "acted recklessly and failed to act with integrity in connection with the preparation of accounting information for Carillion's financial statements, prior to the company's collapse in 2018."

 Call for criminal investigation

 In September 2018, the Unite union called for a criminal investigation into the behaviours of Carillion's management – a call repeated in January 2019, the first anniversary of the company's collapse, and on 2 September 2019, 600 days after Carillion's collapse.